-The firm of Ernst & Young, LLP, independent public accountants, served as the Company's independent public accountants for the year ended December 31, 2000.
-One or more representatives of that firm are expected to be available at the Annual Meeting to respond to appropriate questions from stockholders and to make a statement if they desire to do so.
+The firm of Ernst & Young, LLP, independent public accountants, served as the Company's independent public accountants for the year ended December 31, 2001.
+A representative of that firm is expected to be available via telephone during the Annual Meeting to respond to appropriate questions from stockholders and to make a statement should they desire to do so.